January 15-25, 2026

 CAST & CREATIVE TEAM

-Tony Award Winner Katrina Lenk (Company) stars as Pirate Jenny, with Tony nominee Barbara Walsh (Falsettos) as Polly Peachum and George Abud (Lempicka) as Macheath.
-They are joined by Paula Gaudier (The Beautiful Lady) as Pam/Young Polly, Mahira Kakkar (Manifest) as Tiger Brown, and Aline Salloum (A People’s Guide To History) as Mrs. Peachum.
+The full cast includes Tony Award Winner Katrina Lenk (Company) as Pirate Jenny, Tony Award nominee Barbara Walsh (Falsettos) as Polly Peachum, Tony Award nominee Mary Testa (Oklahoma!) as Lucy Brown, Drama Desk nominee George Abud (Lempicka) as Macheath, with Paula Gaudier as Pam/Young Polly, Mahira Kakkar as Tiger Brown, Anthime Miller as Pouty Petey, Berit Palma as Stuffy Stevie, Alexis Papaleo as Tummy Tommy, Joseph Pyfferoen as Peachum, Aline Salloum as Mrs. Peachum, and Nicola Vazquez as Krusti Kristi.

-George Abud directs the production alongside a creative team which includes Jake Landau, who will provide new orchestrations and additional lyrics for the production, choreography by Brianna Mercado, and costume design by Raul Luna.
+George Abud directs the production alongside a creative team which includes Jake Landau, who will provide new orchestrations and additional lyrics for the production.
+Minhui Lee music directs the production and Kellie Beck is the Associate Director, with choreography by Brianna Mercado, and costume design by Raul Luna.

 ABOUT THE SHOW